mit-ll-responsible-ai/responsible-ai-toolbox/docs/source/explanation/crs.rst

 One method for repeating the experiment is to use `Hydra's CLI <https://hydra.cc/docs/tutorials/basic/your_first_app/simple_cli/>`_:

 .. code-block:: bash
-   :caption: Repeating an experiment using Hydra CLI and saved YAML configuration
+   :caption: Reproducing an experiment using Hydra CLI and saved YAML configuration

-   $ python experiment.py --config-path <YAML configuration directory> -config-name config
+   $ python experiment.py --config-path <YAML configuration directory> --config-name config

 Scalable